TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 *   How we protect your information
 *   Your choices regarding your personal information

 This Policy applies to BestBuy.com, Best Buy stores and other locations under the Best Buy name.
-This Policy may not apply to other Best Buy brands such as Future Shop (FutureShop.ca), Best Buy Canada (BestBuyCanada.ca), Magnolia Audio Video (Magnoliaav.com), Geek Squad (GeekSquad.com), Pacific Sales (PacificSales.com), Speakeasy, (Speakeasy.net), Audio Visions (Avisions.com), Best Buy China (BestBuy.com.cn), Jiangsu Five Star Appliance Co.
+This Policy may not apply to other Best Buy brands such as Future Shop (FutureShop.ca), Best Buy Canada (BestBuyCanada.ca), Magnolia Audio Video (Magnoliaav.com), Geek Squad (GeekSquad.com), Pacific Sales (PacificSales.com), Speakeasy (Speakeasy.net), Audio Visions (Avisions.com), Best Buy China (BestBuy.com.cn), Jiangsu Five Star Appliance Co.
 (Five-Star.cn) among others, each of which may have their own privacy policies.
 We may post additional information if more details are needed to explain our privacy practices.

 Information We Collect

 **Information You Give Us**
-We receive and may store any information you enter on our websites or give to us in our stores.
+We receive and may store any information you enter on our websites, give to us in our stores or provide through our mobile applications.
 For example, we collect information from you when you place an order, create an account, call us with a question, create a Wish List, write a review, or use any of our services.

 The information we collect from you includes things like: